Cassie07/AgentSkill_Survey/README.md

 ---

-## Table 1 — Skill Creation, Usage & Evolution
+## Skill Creation, Usage & Evolution

 This table covers the works discussed in the *skill definition & creation*, *skill usage* (retrieval, routing, management), and *skill evolution* sections.